I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 What color is Mindful Gray?

-*For those of you wondering what in the world is LRV and why does it matter.
+*For those of you wondering what in the world is LRV and why it matters.
 LRV is light reflective value.
 To sum it up, it’s a measurement that shows the percentage of light reflected from a surface.
 LRVs scale is from 0-100, with 0 being absolute black and, 100 being pure white.

 What are SW Mindful Grays undertones?